Skip to main content

 The BlockID Linux PAM can only be used to authenticate accounts in user directories connected to your 1Kosmos tenant.

-To install the BlockID Linux PAM on your Linux host, please follow these steps:
+To install the required packages on the RHEL or Ubuntu server, follow these steps:

 sudo yum install -y tar libuuid vim-common libcurl